stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 The new handbook replaces the creation of an ever-growing list of source types with a set of universal guidelines that may be used to formulate a citation for any type of source.
 These guidelines are referred to as the "core elements."
-The promise of this new approach to the MLA bibliography is that it provides a method for citing any type of source, even those that do not yet exist.
+The promise of this new approach is that it provides a method for citing any type of source, even those that do not yet exist.

 {{< details "Using the core elements" >}}